Yoshiaki Fujioka

 Yoshiaki Fujioka (藤岡 好明, Fujioka Yoshiaki) is a Japanese former professional baseball pitcher who is currently a pitching coach for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
 He has played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, Hokkaido Nippon-Ham Fighters and BayStars.

 Career

 Fukuoka SoftBank Hawks selected Fujioka with the third selection in the 2005 NPB draft.

 On March 26, 2006, Fujioka made his NPB debut.

-On November 28, 2020, Fujioka announced his retirement and become pitching coach for the BayStars.
+On November 28, 2020, Fujioka announced his retirement and became pitching coach for the BayStars.